 Any diagnostic tests or medicine that may be needed after your workplace injury happens should be covered under your workplace’s insurance but you will have to get the tests and medicine at a pharmacy or clinic covered by their particular insurance.

-2. The next thing to do after making sure your medical needs are seen to is to notify your supervisor about the workplace injury.
+Typically, any medical services are to be paid by the employer or the employer’s insurance if they chose not to dispute your case. - The next thing to do after making sure your medical needs are seen to is to notify your supervisor about the workplace injury.
 You will need to tell them exactly how it occured as soon as you are able.
 This should be done in the form of writing with specific dates and times if possible and a step by step narration of what happened.

 If you do not notify your supervisor within 30 days of the injury occurance, it is posisble that you could looks your rights to workers’ compensation.
-If you are incapacitated by disease then the supervisor must be given notifciation within two years after being diagnosed.
+If you are incapacitated by disease then the supervisor must be given notifciation within two years after being diagnosed. - A form C3 will need to completed in order to file a workers’ compensation claim to the worker’s compensation board.
+You can go to your local office to do this or you can mail it in to them.

 Should your employer not dispute your claim, it will classed as approved and an adjuster from the insurance company will let you or your employer know how the medical bills will be paid.